Free Scales, Arpeggios and Broken Chords

 - An ascending and descending scale over two octaves with fingering.

 - Arpeggios - these are the notes of the tonic triad, played ascending and descending one at a time.

 - Broken Chords - the notes of the tonic chord again, but played in each inversion separately, ascending and descending.

 - Chords - the chords that are part of each key.

 - A short piece to help you practice the new key.
 This is the best way of really learning and knowing a key, and you should try and play short pieces, even if it is just the melody, in this new key.

 Further information on key signatures, how to create chords and so on can be found in our guides.

-Our scale sheets come Major, Harmonic Minor and Melodic Minor forms and some are free:
+Our scale sheets are presented in Major, Harmonic Minor and Melodic Minor forms and all are free:

 |Choose your Harmonic Minor Key||FREE|